 Intruders flew more than 4700 sorties and prosecuted 85 percent of all the laser designations and laser-guided bombs (LGBs) dropped on targets during Operation Desert Storm.
 Navy Intruder deployments during Shield and Storm were VA-35 Black Panthers with CVW-17 aboard USS Saratoga (CVA-60), VA-75 Sunday Punchers with CVW-3 aboard USS John F Kennedy (CVA-67), VA-115 Eagles and VA-185 Nighthawks with CVW-5 aboard USS Midway (CVA-41), VA-145 Swordsmen and VA-155 Silver Foxes with CVW-2 aboard USS Ranger (CVA-61), VA-85 Black Falcons with CVW-1 aboard USS America (CVA-66), and VA-36 Roadrunners and VA-65 Tigers with CVW-8 aboard USS Theodore Roosevelt (CVN-71).
 Marine A-6Es also operated from Shaikh Isa Air Base in Bahrain.
 A total of three Intruders were shot down during Operations Desert Shield and Desert Storm.

 After the Gulf War, Intruders flew no-fly zone enforcement missions and supported Operation Restore Hope in Somalia.
 The final operational use of Intruders was over Bosnia in 1994.
 Intruders were in production with new wings, and older airframes were getting new wings, during and after the Gulf War but the Office of the Secretary of Defense decided to reduce the number of different aircraft in Navy carrier air wings and Marine aircraft groups.
 The last Marine Intruder operators were VMA(AW)-332 Moonlighters who retired their A-6Es on April 28th 1993.
-The last Navy Intruder operators were VA-34 Blue Blasters who retired their A-6Es on February 28th 1997.
+The last Navy Intruder operators to fly off a carrier deck were VA-75 Sunday Punchers, who flew their retro paint job Intruders from the deck of the USS Enterprise (CVN-65) on December 19th 1996 and into retirement in 1997.
 There are 47 relatively young A-6Es in storage at AMARG at time of this article.